bimaputra1/Optimizing-an-ML-Pipeline-in-Azure/README.md

 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

 ## Proof of cluster clean up
-**If you did not delete your compute cluster in the code, please complete this section.
-Otherwise, delete this section.**
-**Image of cluster marked for deletion**
+The cluster clean up code was included in the notebook and excecuted at the end of the code.